platadeamen/Risk-analysis/README.md

 ## Author

-[Platadeamen] — prepared as part of independent preparation for undergraduate economics/finance studies.
+Aleksandr — prepared as part of independent preparation for undergraduate economics/finance studies.

 ## Limitations